 There are many such expressions in Turkish, but the ones I have mentioned here are those I hear most often.
 Whether the expression is from the immediate ‘olsun’ clan or a more distant relative, understanding and using these Turkish phrases helps me better comprehend and feel part of Turkish culture.

-To learn how I came to grips with the language and for some recommendations on books that can help you do the same, read my post
+To learn more about how I came to grips with Turkish and to discover more about this fascinating country, read my post